VinayakFia/Obsidian/Job/Amazon Interview Stories.md

 - Customer Obsession
 - Ownership

-**2. Workshops Overcommital**
+**2. Workshops Overcommital** B TIER
 - Situation
 	- As a director at compclub, I was responsible for creating resources for high school workshops.
-For one of our workshops, I had overcommited myself and my team to a complex project involving pygame.
+For one of our workshops, I had overcommited myself and my team to a complex project involving pygame which internals team had proposed with only 2 weeks in a busy time of term.
 The internals team, responsible for presenting the workshops, wanted the resources to be completed, but the dev subcommittee were still working on their tasks.
 - Task
-	- The workshop was on the up-comming weekend, and due to pygame being new for me and my subcom, many of my subcom had not completed their assigned tasks.
-I need to make sure that the workshops were completed, but also that
+	- I needed to make sure that the solution code, starter code, and instructions were done before the weekend.
+- Action
+	- I organised an in person bonding and development day with my subcom.
+We spent about 5 hours together at uni working on these tasks whilst also talking and catching up.
+By making this a fun experience, the whole team was more excited to le